My mom called me last week. Frustrated. Nearly crying.

 Step 1: Select Text on iPhone

-Press and hold on the text you want to copy.
+- Tap and hold the text you want to copy.

-You'll see two blue handles.
-Drag them to select more or less text.
+- You'll see two blue handles.
+Drag to select more or less text.

 Step 2: Tap "Copy"